-Nothing is more annoying than the red spots that you are left with after pimples.
-How do you prevent these spots and get rid of them as soon as possible?
-And what can you do about real scars?
+Nothing is more annoying than the red spots that you are left with after breakouts.
+Read on to find out how to reduce the redness of spots after breakouts and what you can do about real acne scars.

 1. Use good, gentle skincare products.

 Don’t use abrasive scrubs or irritating ingredients.
 Abrasive scrubs are a waste of time because post-acne marks and breakouts in general can’t be scrubbed away.
 If anything, using scrubs on acne-prone skin can aggravate skin, causing micro-tears, which will make leftover red hyperpigmentation marks harder to get rid of and delay bringing your skin back to normal.

 2. Use a BHA exfoliant daily.

 Salicylic acid (BHA) exfoliates the outer layer of the skin but also penetrates down into the pores.
 This can dissolve the blockages that cause breakouts.
 BHA is an anti-inflammatory, reducing redness.
 So you can use the same product to reduce the likelihood of developing breakouts and speed up the repairing process afterwards.
 Your skin will also look younger and healthier.